Granshmeyr/option-result-godot/README.md

 ## Getting Started

 1. Copy the plugin folder into your `res://addons/` folder.
+2. Enable the plugin.
-2. Click `Project → Tools → Option<T> & Result<T> → Create Core Files (res://optres/core/*)`
+3. Click `Project → Tools → Option<T> & Result<T> → Create Core Files (res://optres/core/*)`
-3. Click `Project → Tools → Option<T> & Result<T> → Generate Personas (res://optres/persona/*)`
+4. Click `Project → Tools → Option<T> & Result<T> → Generate Personas (res://optres/persona/*)`
-4. Expect a crash or a very long script parse.
+5. Expect a crash or a very long script parse.
 The script parse will only occur once.
-5. Restart the editor if you want to make sure the one-time script parse actually occurred.
+6. Restart the editor if you want to make sure the one-time script parse actually occurred.

 All generated files are contained within `res://optres/` and can be deleted without affecting the plugin directly.

-Generating files for new types you create is as simple as repeating step three.
+Generating files for new types you create is as simple as repeating step four.
 This will not recreate all types, only new types that aren't generated yet.

 ## Pattern Matching